YARC-Official/docs/profiles.md

 - Hero (2, 3, Traveling the World, or Live)
 - Clone

 In addition to these presets, you can create and customize your own in the Settings menu.
+You cannot change the options in the built-in presets, but you can make a copy and then change the options.

 ### Input Calibration
 Does this profile's controller require some extra latency compensation not already factored into your Audio Calibration?
 Specify how many milliseconds here.